UTSCCSCC01/finalprojects22-fit/doc/sprint0/PB.md

 Priority: High

-2 - As Andre, Tony and Rachael, I want to signup into  my account, so that I can save my plans and old exercise information cross devices
+2 - As Andre, Tony and Rachael, I want to sign up into my account, so that I can save my plans and old exercise information cross devices

 Priority: High